powsybl/powsybl.github.io/docs/tools/afs.md

 Use the `--unarchive` command to restore an AFS root node from a backup directory.

 ### ls-inconsistent-nodes
-Use the `--ls-inconsistent-nodes` to list all inconsistent nodes in a specified file system.
+Use the `--ls-inconsistent-nodes` to list all inconsistent nodes in a specified AFS.

 ### rm-inconsistent-nodes
-Use the `--rm-inconsistent-nodes` to remove all inconsistent nodes in a specified file system.
+Use the `--rm-inconsistent-nodes` to remove all inconsistent nodes in a specified AFS.

 ### set-inconsistent-nodes
-Use the `--set-inconsistent-nodes` to mark all inconsistent nodes (or a specified node) as consistent.
+Use the `--set-inconsistent-nodes` to mark all inconsistent nodes (or a specified node) as consistent in a specified AFS.

 ## Required parameters